Coastal Cliffs Walkway

 Start Church Bay

-Finish Purau Bay
+Finish Pūrau Bay

-Distance 8.5 km
+Distance 7 km

 Time 3 hours one way

-Toilets Located at a small beach just before Diamond Harbour Wharf, in Stoddart Point Recreation Reserve and at Purau Bay
+Toilets Located at a small beach just before Diamond Harbour Wharf, in Stoddart Point Recreation Reserve and at Pūrau Bay

-Dogs Effective control.
 Dogs are prohibited from the Coastal Cliff Reserve and foreshore for the protection of wildlife such as penguins, reef heron and roosting shags.

 Description:

-Church Bay to Diamond Harbour Wharf
+Kai-o-ruru Church Bay to Diamond Harbour Wharf - 90 minutes

 The track then zig-zags down to reach a tiny rocky beach with a side creek and toilets.
-From here a wide well-formed path climbs up to meet the Wharf Road.
+From here, a wide, well-formed path climbs up to meet the Wharf Road.

 Walk downhill to the wharf area to pick up the next section of track.

-Diamond Harbour Wharf to Purau Bay
+Diamond Harbour Wharf to Pūrau Bay - 90 minutes

 Turn left from the wharf and follow the pathway up some stairs nearest the sea.
 The track itself is very clear, but not well signposted.

 At the top of the stairs, take the track alongside the cliff edge around Stoddart Point, through bush and pine trees.
-Historic Stoddart’s cottage in Stoddart Point Recreation Reserve is a possible side trip as is the small township of Diamond Harbour with two cafes.
+Historic Stoddart’s cottage in Stoddart Point Recreation Reserve is a possible side trip, as is the small township of Diamond Harbour with two cafes.

-Otherwise, continue to follow the rough track above the water edge through pine forest with views of the harbour and Ripapa Island - a small island with a large history.
-Ripapa was an important pa site for Ngāi Tahu, then a quarantine station, a prison and a fort built during the Russian scare of 1885.
+Otherwise, continue to follow the rough track above the water edge through pine forest with views of the harbour and Rīpapa Island - a small island with a large history.
+Rīpapa was an important pa site for Ngāi Tahu, then a quarantine station, a prison and a fort built during the Russian scare of 1885.

-The track emerges onto Purau Ave just short of Purau Bay.
-Follow the road until you reach the beachfront at Purau Bay where there is a wide shelly-sand beach ideal for exploring with children, toilets and picnic areas.
+The track emerges onto Pūrau Ave just short of Pūrau Bay.
+Follow the road until you reach the beachfront at Pūrau Bay, where there is a wide shelly-sand beach ideal for exploring with children, toilets and picnic areas.

 Get ready for this track using Plan My Walk(external link)(external link) by the NZ Mountain Safety Council.
 You can find track alerts, weather forecasts, trip reviews and a packing list, so you are set for your adventure.